Dinotopia: The World Beneath

-The first sequel, Dinotopia: The World Beneath (1995) focuses mainly on Arthur Denison's return expedition to the World Beneath and opens with Will fly testing an invention of his father, the Dragoncopter – a steam engine ornithopter modeled on the dragonfly.
+The first sequel, Dinotopia: The World Beneath (1995) opens with Will fly testing an invention of his father, the Dragoncopter – a steam engine ornithopter modeled on the dragonfly.
 The Dragoncopter fails and Will is narrowly saved by Cirrus, his Skybax mount, before the Dragoncopter plummets into a waterfall.
+Frustrated by the Dragoncopter's failure and determined to bring the Industrial Revolution to Dinotopia, Arthur decides to mount a return expedition to the World Beneath.
+Joined by Bix, Lee Crabb, and newcomer Oriana, who has her own mysterious connection to the caves, Arthur hopes to find a power greater than steam.